Countly/countly-sdk-documentation/cordova/current.md

   onsole.error(err);
 });</code></pre>
 <p>
   This calculates and records the app launch time for performance monitoring.
 It should be called when the app is loaded and it successfully displayed its first user-facing view.
 E.g. <code>onDeviceReady:</code> method or wherever is suitable for the app's flow.
 The time passed since the app has started to launch will be automatically calculated and recorded for performance monitoring.
 Note that the app launch time can be recorded only once per app launch.
 So, the second and following calls to this method will be ignored.
 </p>
-<pre><code class="csharp">//disable location tracking
-Countly.Instance.DisableLocation();</code></pre>
-<p>This will also erase all location info server side.</p>
-<h1>Using SDK sample</h1>
+<h2>Custom traces</h2>
 <p>
   You may also measure any operation you want and record it using custom traces.
-First, you need to start a trace by using the <code class="objectivec">startTrace(traceKey)</code> method:
+  First, you need to start a trace by using the
+  <code class="objectivec">startTrace(traceKey)</code> method:
 </p>
 <pre><code class="javascript">Countly.startTrace(traceKey);</code></pre>
 <p>
   Then you may end it using the
-  <code class="objectivec">endTrace(traceKey, customMetric)</code>method, optionally passing any metrics as key-value pairs:
+  <code class="objectivec">endTrace(traceKey, customMetric)</code>method, optionally
+  passing any metrics as key-value pairs:
 </p>
 <pre><code class="javascript">String traceKey = "Trace Key"
 ;